mkuzmick/watch-together/documentation/documentation/3-getting-started-slack-app.md

 ```
 19. Open up `http://localhost:3000/slack/word/testing` in your internet browser.
 20. **not sure where we should put this, since we are just doing this step now but i know it should come earlier!** In Atom, create a file in your main watch-together folder called `.env`.
-Type in
+Type in `SLACK_WEBHOOK_URL=`.
+To find out what else needs to go into this file, go back to [Slack API's "Incoming Webhooks" page](https://api.slack.com/apps/A014LR198AK/incoming-webhooks?success=1).
+At the bottom of this page, copy the webhook URL.
+Hit save.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM5NDUzNjMwLDE4MTMzNDkyNiwtMTYyOD
+eyJoaXN0b3J5IjpbLTk5MDI0NTU3LDE4MTMzNDkyNiwtMTYyOD
 M4ODgwNCwtMTExNDcwODM2MiwxMzE2NDYzNDU5LDEwODc4NTUx
 NDEsLTE4ODA5NzQwLDEwMDk1ODg4MTksMTczODc5NzYxMCwtMT
 U1NTY0NTUyNyw3NDg0NTU1NTEsOTkwNDExOTgsLTE2MDc5Mzc5